antony-a1/ivory/doc/clarity.md

  * A follow on to this is, don't export implementation specific effects.
 For example the storage layer may have a mix of `S3, HDFS` actions internally, but they should be unified to generic structures that don't have a reader of some config blob (this may be `ResultT[IO, _]`, `\/`, `Validation` or any number of things, but importantly lifecycle and control of implementation specific things should not accumulate through interfaces.

- * Don't sacriface performance for neat interfaces, we need to work out the best granularity of interface to achieve this and it will likely take some trial and error but we need to work towards a mix of safety/performance rather than avoiding it.
+ * Don't sacrifice performance for neat interfaces, we need to work out the best granularity of interface to achieve this and it will likely take some trial and error but we need to work towards a mix of safety/performance rather than avoiding it.

  * Always try to support non-hadoop implementations where possible.
 This helps with testing, usability and performance in the face of small-to-moderate sized data.